elie464/wallet/README.md

 Simple internal wallet web app

-The app is a wallet that allows the user to create Entities, and transfer/deposit/withdraw transcations to and from these Entities.
+The app is a wallet that allows the user to create Entities, and transfer/deposit/withdraw transactions to and from these Entities.

 Entities are polymorphic using STI.
 An Entity can be a User, Team or Stock.
 An Entity creates an account after_create.